shitcoinsociety/.github/README.md

 Shitcoin Swap is building the world's largest open-source trading platform.

 Our focus lies on simple and easy extendability, making it easy to add support for existing and upcoming networks.

+Shitcoin Swap is powered by our Revenue Share Token ($RST), which can be bought and traded on the platform itself.